platformsh/platformsh-docs/src/golive/steps.md

 ### Configure production cron tasks

-It's strongly recommend that you [set up automatic snapshots](/administration/snapshot-and-restore.md#automated-snapshots) and [automatic certificate renewal](/configuration/routes/https.md#automatic-certificate-renewal) cron tasks.
+It's strongly recommended that you [set up automatic snapshots](/administration/snapshot-and-restore.md#automated-snapshots) and [automatic certificate renewal](/configuration/routes/https.md#automatic-certificate-renewal) cron tasks.
 You will first need to set up an [API token](/gettingstarted/cli/api-tokens.md) and install the CLI as part of the build hook.
 Then you can easily configure the appropriate cron tasks.
 The following snippet is generally sufficient but see the the links above for more details, and please modify the cron schedules listed to match your use case.

 ```yaml
 crons: